railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 --------------------

 Once the delivery modes and their tariffs have been defined you can use them in a Sales Order.
-There are two methods for doing that in Open ERP.
+There are two methods for doing that in OpenERP.

 * Delivery based on order quantities,